Kotlin/KEEP/proposals/scripting-support.md

 ## Basic definitions

-- **Script** - a text file written in Kotlin language but allowing top-level statements and having access to some implicit (not directly mentioned in the script text) properties, functions and objects, as if the whole script body is a body of an implicit function placed in some environment (see below)
+- **Script** - a text file written in Kotlin language but allowing top-level statements and expressions and having access to some implicit (not directly mentioned in the script text) properties, functions and objects, as if the whole script body is a body of an implicit function placed in some environment (see below)
 - **Scripting Host** - an application or a component which handles script execution
 - **Scripting Host Environment** - a set of parameters that defines an environment for all scripting host services, contains when relevant: project paths, jdk path, etc. It is passed on constructing the services
-- **REPL statement** - a group of script text lines, executed in a single REPL eval call
+- **REPL snippet** - a group of script text lines, executed in a single REPL eval call
-- **Script compilation configuration** - a set of parameters configuring a script compilation, such as dependencies, external (global) variables, script parameters, etc.
+- **Script compilation configuration** - a set of parameters configuring script compilation, such as dependencies, external variables declarations, implicit import statements, etc.
+- **Script evaluation configuration** - a set of parameters configuring script evaluation, such as external variables instances, actual script parameters, etc.
-- **Script definition** - a set of parameters and services defining a script type
+- **Script definition** - a set of parameters and configurations defining a script type
 - **Compiled script** - a binary compiled code of the script, stored in memory or on disk, which could be loaded and instantiated by appropriate platform
 - **Dependency** - an external library or another project whose declarations are available for the script being compiled and evaluated
 - **Imported script** - another script whose declarations are available for the script being compiled and evaluated
-- **Execution environment** - the environment in which the script is executed, defining which services, objects, actions, etc. are accessible for the script
+- **Configuration refinement** - the process of updating script compilation and evaluation configurations during compilation/evaluation with parameter specific to the particular script exemplar, e.g. depending on the script contents

 ## Use cases